Robert Kotick, CEO of Activision Blizzard, will introduce new esports minor to University of Michigan.

 The new esports minor coming to University of Michigan is one that will catapult a new wave of student learning.
 A multimillion dollar gift from Robert Kotick will establish multiple different pathways.
 Thus, opening up the option students to pursue esports at University of Michigan.
 The question is, what exactly are these pathways?

 Where does Robert Kotick $4 million go aside from esports minor?

 Kotick’s $4 million gift will fund a professor to lead the development of the program.
 He will combine best-in-class research and instruction in computer science, sports management and user experience.
 On top of that, other disciplines will receive support, the University of Michigan news column states.
 With this funding, he hopes that this will lay a good base for student preparing for the esports industry.

 “Esports is poised for explosive growth.
 I am thrilled to join the University of Michigan to develop a program that will cultivate the talent to meet the needs of this complex and evolving industry."
 Kotick said.
 “Unlike traditional sports, esports is truly a participant sport that anyone can play and enjoy."

 What makes this funding interesting is how it will not just go into competitive esports.
-This funding’s focus will be set on helping students really develop careers in esports.
-The esports funding will be subdivided across multiple different schools at the University.
+This funding’s focus is set on helping students really develop careers in esports.
+The esports funding will have subdivisions across multiple different schools at the University.
 In particular, the press release highlights the School of Information, School of Kinesiology and the College of Engineering as likely candidates.

 This introduction to non-gaming careers in the esports industry is coming at a perfect time in esports' current landscape.